The DOM: The Document Object Model

 turnEventsRandomColor();

-Now, there are some very important points to make: we are not invoking the turnEventsRandomColor function right now (when we attach the event handler).
-Instead, we are giving the function to the click method, much like we gave the 'color' string and the value of the randColor variable to the css method above.
+Now, there are some very important points to make: we are not invoking the turnEventsRandomColor function right now.
+Instead, we are giving it to the click method, much like we gave the 'color' string and the value of the randColor variable to the css method above.
 That is, the function is merely a piece of data that is being passed as an argument.
 It is not being invoked now.

 To invoke a function we give its name (or, equivalently, a variable whose value is the function) followed by parentheses containing any arguments to be passed.
 Since we are not invoking turnEventsRandomColor now, it's not followed by parentheses.